 Only a few risk factors, such as age, gender and family history, cannot be controlled.
 Talk to your doctor to find out if you are at high risk for heart disease.

-You can prevent and control many risk factors of heart disease, such as high blood cholesterol and high blood pressure with lifestyle changes and medicines.
+You can help prevent and control many risk factors of heart disease, such as high blood cholesterol and high blood pressure with lifestyle changes and medicines.
 Healthy food choices and an active lifestyle can have a big impact on your heart's health.

 Just a few steps and you can be on your way to a healthier heart!